AlistairTait12/makers_learning_notes/week_3/week_3.md

 - [ ] Follow an effective debugging process
 ## Other topics learned this week
 - [ ] (User Stories etc)
+- [ ] Boris Bikes and Airport Challenge
 - [ ] Peek at OOP

 ## Test-drive a simple program using objects and methods